Nanguage/oneFace/docs/index.md

 ## Features

-+ Generate CLI, Qt GUI, Dash Web app from a python function.
++ Generate CLI, Qt GUI, Dash Web app from a python function or a command line.
 + Automatically check the type and range of input parameters and pretty print them.
 + Easy extension of parameter types and GUI widgets.
++ Support for embedding the generated interface into a parent application

 ## Installation